-The tibialis anterior muscle, also known as the tibialis anticus, is the largest of 4 muscles in the anterior compartment of the leg.
+The tibialis anterior muscle, also known as the tibialis anticus, is the largest of four muscles in the anterior compartment of the leg.
 Its thick muscle belly arises from its proximal attachment at the lateral tibia; the tibialis anterior tendon (TAT) inserts distally on the medial border of the foot.
 The muscle is primarily responsible for dorsiflexion and inversion of the foot.

 Structure and Function

 The tibialis anterior muscle, specifically its fleshy muscle belly, has a confluence of proximal attachments.
 These include the lateral condyle of the tibia, the proximal two-thirds of the lateral surface of the tibial shaft, the anterior surface of the interosseous membrane between the tibia and fibula, the deep surface of the fascia cruris, and the intermuscular septum between it and the extensor digitorum longus.
 The tibialis anterior tendon (TAT) begins at the distal one-third of the tibia.
 It travels across the anterior ankle and dorsum of the foot to insert vertically on the medial cuneiform and the base of the first metatarsal.
 It is the most medial tendon of the ankle and foot.